Qubic-Core-Services/Proposals/CCF Proposal Token2049 Singapore.md

 ## TLDR:

 The Ecosystem Services, Core Services, and Marketing teams are jointly presenting this proposal with the strategic objective of positioning Qubic as the leading UPoW protocol across the industry.
-This initiative reflects a coordinated, cross-functional effort aimed at strengthening Qubic’s visibility, credibility, and long-term adoption within the global technology ecosystemhave secured:
+This initiative reflects a coordinated, cross-functional effort aimed at strengthening Qubic’s visibility, credibility, and long-term adoption within the global technology ecosystem have secured:

 - A dedicated booth at the upcoming event, ensuring continuous brand presence and engagement with key stakeholders.
 - A 30-minute presentation slot, providing the opportunity to showcase Qubic’s most recent advancements, present our strategic roadmap, and communicate our value proposition as the reference standard for UPoW.